DimitarChristoff/slickgrid-es6/README.md

 [![npm version](https://img.shields.io/npm/v/slickgrid-es6.svg?style=flat-square)](https://www.npmjs.com/package/slickgrid-es6) [![npm downloads](https://img.shields.io/npm/dm/slickgrid-es6.svg?style=flat-square)](https://www.npmjs.com/package/slickgrid-es6) ![gzip size](http://img.badgesize.io/https://npmcdn.com/slickgrid-es6/dist/slick.es6.min.js?compression=gzip)

-> This is a clone of the two biggest forks of SlickGrid - [6pac fork](https://github.com/6pac/SlickGrid/) and [X-SlickGrid](https://github.com/ddomingues/X-SlickGrid), both of which have been converted to align wiht our build and goals and both of which can be used.
+> This is a clone of the two biggest forks of SlickGrid - [6pac fork](https://github.com/6pac/SlickGrid/) and [X-SlickGrid](https://github.com/ddomingues/X-SlickGrid), both of which have been converted to align with this project's goals and build strategy, both ready to be used out of the box*

 The main goals are: